ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-host-profiles.md

 ## Creating a host profile from an existing host
 {: #vum-host-profiles-create-host-profile}

-1. From the vSphere Web Client Home, click **Policies and Profiles**.
+1. From the VMware vSphere® Web Client, click **Policies and Profiles**.
 2. Click **Host Profiles** and navigate to the Host Profiles view.
 3. Click the **Extract Profile from a Host icon**.
 4. Select an existing host that acts as the reference host and click **Next**.